 Cost of education in Japan

-Expats relocating to Japan with children will need to factor in the cost of schooling.
+If you're relocating to Japan with children, you must factor in the cost of schooling.
 Most foreigners send their children to international schools that follow a non-Japanese curriculum, typically that of the expat family's home country.

 International school fees in Japan can be pricey, but these schools also usually have excellent facilities and teaching standards.
 Parents should also note that extra costs, such as uniforms, stationery and field trips, frequently aren't included in the tuition fees, so parents will need to account for these as well.